LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 routine names have been similarly standardized.
 To minimize challenges in user migration to the new names, the previous routine names may still be used; these will be deprecated in future releases, so we recommend that users migrate to the new names soon.
-All ARKode example programs and the standalone linear solver examples have been updated to use the new naming convention.
+All ARKODE example programs and the standalone linear solver examples have been updated to use the new naming convention.

 The ``SUNBandMatrix`` constructor has been simplified to remove the